-PointsBet offers tons of futures markets, which can be a great way to bet on sports for New York bettors who aren’t able to make it into New Jersey that often.
+PointsBet offers tons of futures markets, which can be a great way to bet on sports for bettors that don’t want to bet on every single game.
 There are markets for which teams will win the NBA, NHL, NFL and MLB titles each season.

 Futures markets at PointsBet also allow you to wager on conference and division winners, as well as on players to win MVPs and other major awards in most major pro and college leagues.